DomWeldon/pyconie-2019-dash-examples/README.md

 **Please note the examples in this repository require Python >= 3.6 - official python 3.5 support is being withdrawn in January 2020...**

-The slides relating to this talk are available here: [RELEASED SHORTLY AFTER TALK]
+The slides relating to this talk [are available here](http://bit.ly/2MB6u6W).

 ### Example Applications